OUR PEOPLE

 Diverse Backgrounds and Experience

 Project Change Foundation is run by a volunteer board of directors.
-Collectively, the group brings a wealth of knowledge and experience in management, operations, human resources, fundraising, marketing, communications, and legal affairs.
+Collectively, the group brings a wealth of knowledge and experience in governance, management, operations, and administration.
 Every year we provide free advisory support and mentorship to help our recipient organizations achieve their goals.

 Judy Adams